ldfo/Car-Behavioral-Cloning/writeup_report.md

 ![alt text][image4]
 ![alt text][image5]

-To augment the data sat, I also applied a random flip to the training images and angles thinking that this would capture the behavior of the car turning both sides better.
+To augment the data set, I also applied a random flip to the training images and angles thinking that this would capture the behavior of the car turning both sides better.

 After the collection process, I had 3487 data points.
 I observed the distribution of the steering and decided to drop the data points with steering = 0.
 Here is the distribution before and after this procedure: